LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Notes on acquisition:** Consult service provider.

-**Notes of caution:** Does not account for maintenance activities or the cost of replacing devices after at the end of their lifetime.
+**Notes of caution:** Does not account for maintenance activities or the cost of replacing devices at the end of their lifetime.

 ### &lt;n_crews&gt;